-- Change in status of current employment, including loss of employment, change of status to H-1B, transfer to another F-1 program, or change in employers.
-If you change employers, you and your employer will need to complete a new I-983 and submit to the Office of International Affairs.
+- Change in status of current employment, including loss of employment, change of status to H-1B, transfer to another F-1 program or change in employers.
+If you change employers, you and your employer will need to complete a new I-983 and submit it to the Office of International Affairs.

 Students are required to report to the Office of International Affairs every 6 months - regardless if there is a change or not - the following:

 - Residential address